 Credit card balances increased in July, according to new figures released by federal banking regulators.
-That uptick may be partially due to the fact that economic woes are making it more difficult for cardholders to pay off existing balances, according to analysts.
+That slight uptick is due to the fact that economic woes are making it more difficult for cardholders to pay off existing balances, according to analysts.

 Overall consumer credit (revolving and nonrevolving) rose at a smaller-than-expected pace of 2.1 percent in July to $2.587 trillion, following an increase of 5.1 percent the prior month.
 June’s rise was previously estimated at 6.7 percent.